 When within sight of a checkpoint, competitors must go directly to it, not deviating from the marked route and without stopping.
 A change of gait is allowed.
 Stewards are not authorised to question a competitor who is at a distance greater than that of the pre-marker flags (see 4.10.2).

-If a rider turns back once she/he has crossed over the imaginary line between the pre-marker flags she/he will be penalised.
+If a rider turns back once they have crossed over the imaginary line between the pre-marker flags they will be penalised.